-St Catherine's take online safety very seriously both in terms of our pupils and all of our staff.
-Please also refer to St Catherine's online safety policy and the acceptable user policy for staff.
+An Daras schools take online safety very seriously both in terms of our pupils and all of our staff.
+Please also refer to our online safety policy and the acceptable user policy for staff/pupils/parents/visitors along with our Code of Conduct for staff.

 All staff safeguarding training will include regular on line safety training and briefings.
 This is to help build the school community's understanding and confidence in recognising areas of concern and vulnerability in relation to children's /students use of online technology both in and outside of school.

 The DSL has responsibility for ensuring that the school has appropriate filtering and monitoring on school devices and school networks.